Jaykul/PowerLine/README.md

 I would love help with a couple of things in particular:

-Currently my methods require the use of a `[ConsoleColor]`, and since those colors are also supported by the old-fashioned `Write-Host` command, I'm thinking about providing a `Write-PowerLine` function for compatibility with older versions of Windows and PowerShell.
+Currently my methods require the use of a `[RgbColor]`, and since those colors are also supported by the old-fashioned `Write-Host` command, I'm thinking about providing a `Write-PowerLine` function for compatibility with older versions of Windows and PowerShell.